Table of Contents

 This article introduces how to use the head-mounted display extension package template of EasyAR Sense Unity Plugin to develop an EasyAR extension package that supports head-mounted display devices.

-Before diving into development, you need to understand how to use the EasyAR Sense Unity Plugin.
+Before proceeding with development, you need to understand how to use the EasyAR Sense Unity Plugin.

 • Quickstart

-• Run the AR Session sample, the ImageTracking_Targets sample for image tracking, and the SpatialMap_Dense_BallGame sample for dense spatial mapping.
-Their performance is similar on mobile devices and headsets.
+• Run the AR Session sample, the ImageTracking_Targets sample, and the SpatialMap_Dense_BallGame sample.
+Their performance is similar on mobile devices and head-mounted displays.

 Additionally, you should be familiar with how to develop a Unity package.